-Mindful curiosity works with direct experience that cuts through held assumptions, expectations and judgements, as well as the impulse to resist, avoid or change what we’re experiencing.
+Mindful curiosity can shine a light on our habit patterns, held beliefs, opinions, assumptions, expectations, biases, and judgements that no longer serve us or other people.
+We can also use curiosity to notice our impulse to resist, avoid or change what we’re experiencing.
 When we’re curious, we’re also practising accepting and allowing things to be as they already are.

 One practical example is using curiosity to relieve pain.
 Imagine that you have a slight headache, for instance; rather than ruminating about how awful it is, try approaching the discomfort with curiosity.
 You can explore the actual physical sensations by asking yourself, “Does it feel warm or cold?”, “How far does the area extend?”, and “What does the pain actually feel like?”.
 Using curiosity in this way begins to change the nature of your relationship with your experience, so may well change the way you feel about it.
 Interestingly, there’s a growing body of evidence that practising mindfulness can help relieve physical pain.

 Curiosity means asking questions and challenging assumptions about our experience, for instance:

 - Noticing that one moment you were aware and the next moment you’re drifting off in thought.
 Where did your attention go?
 How did this happen?
 And why did you not notice the transition?

 - Using curiosity, the next time you feel a strong emotion like anger.
 Instead of acting on it, or entertaining angry thoughts, use curiosity to acknowledge the emotion, noticing feelings and physical sensations, where it resonates in your body, observing thoughts that arise, and then allowing it to take its natural course and see what happens.

 - Tasting a fruit, like a peach, with awareness, curiosity and beginner’s mind to explore whether this changes your assumptions or expectations.